ovesorg/emob-commercial-models/docs/1-product-unit-model/5-abs-system.md

 * Telemetry

 **Bundles belong to ABS**
-because bundling is actually *business-logic composition*, not “product composition.”
+because bundling is actually *business-logic composition*, not "product composition."

 ---

-# 🎯 **5.
-Why this architecture is strategically correct**
+## 5. Why this architecture is strategically correct

 ### ✔ No SKU explosion